mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 contract had already been signed at this point, but knowing what I do now this is obviously _hugely_ suspicious.
-Kay strikes me as a nice person, and I mean genuinely nice rather than in a salesperson sort of way where niceness is necessistated as a means of being persuasive.
+Kay strikes me as a nice person, and I mean genuinely nice rather than in a salesperson sort of way where niceness is necessitated as a means of being persuasive.
 I really want to believe that she actually did just type in the wrong VIN and wasn't lying to me.
 But... well, let's do some math.